Featured Webinar: AI-Enhanced API Testing: A No-Code Approach to Testing | Watch Now

 Static analysis tools such as Jtest or dotTEST can act as a continuous quality assistant, providing real-time feedback and suggestions to developers as they write code, promoting best practices, and encouraging high code quality from the outset.
 These tools can be integrated into integrated development environments (IDEs) or code editors, providing instant feedback on potential issues, code smells, or violations of coding standards.
 Given this real-time guidance, developers can learn and improve their coding practices, leading to better code quality and fewer defects.

-Icon in a blue circle showing a white circular arrow that starts with a dotted line and turns solid.
+Icon inside a blue circle of a white circular arrow that starts with a dotted line and turns solid.

 Automated Scans in the CI/CD Pipeline